A couple of years back I was part of a consulting team reviewing digital initiatives of a bank. This was how the conversation went, in essence

 Bank “We plan to be a digital bank.
 We have recently launched new version of the mobile App.”

-Me ” That’s good.
-Is mobile an extension of your branch or a branch in itself?”
+Us ” Is mobile app an extension of your branch or a branch in itself?”

 Just a decade back, innovation in banking was about ‘Newer Digital Branches’ and ‘Premier corners in the Branches’.
 It seemed just the right thing to open as many branches and ATMs as possible.
 Then rapidly, definition of ‘Being Digital’ changed from branch centricity and touch-screens to ‘Digitising’.
 And this is what it meant: Convert the existing physical process or a paper application to an online form.
 Make a few Apps.